fes festival of world sacred music morocco bab makina

 How many days should I stay in Fes for the festival?

-Two to three days is enough to experience the festival properly.
-This gives you time to attend at least one main evening concert, explore some daytime performances, and enjoy the city without rushing.
+For most travelers, two to three days in Fes is enough for the festival.
+This gives you time to attend at least one main evening concert, explore the medina, enjoy some daytime events, and experience the city without rushing.

 Do I need to book tickets in advance?

 Yes, especially for the main evening concerts.
-The most popular performances can sell out quickly.
-If you already know your travel dates, it’s better to book early and avoid last-minute stress.
+The most popular performances can sell out, and prices or seating options may change depending on the night.
+If you already know your travel dates, book your main concert early and then plan the rest of your stay around it.

 Are there free events during the festival?